v-dvorak/omr-layout-analysis/README.md

 MZKBlank contains 1 006 semi-randomly chosen images that are related to sheet music but do not contain any sheet music.
 The numbers of representatives of one label are relative to the total number of pages.

-## Tools

-In addition to this dataset, multiple tools are provided

-- [`MZK scraper`](https://github.com/v-dvorak/mzkscraper), automatic retrieval of documents from MZK based on search query

-- [`PianoMaker`](app/PianoMaker/README.md) and `PianoAnnotator`, a small app that allows staff system and grand staff labels to be added into an already existing dataset

 ## Formal project specification

 Version in Czech is [here](docs/project_specification.pdf).